Gregory D. Severn, PhD, CHAIR

 PHYS 330 Quantum Mechanics (3)

-Introduction to the fundamental properties of Quantum Mechanics, including the Schroedinger equation in 1-3 dimensions, the mathematical formalism of Quantum Theory, and the solution of the Hydrogen atom.
-Three hours of lecture per week.
+Introduction to the fundamental properties of Quantum Mechanics, including the Schroedinger equation in 1-3 dimensions, the mathematical formalism (involving linear algebra and partial differential equations) of Quantum Theory, the solution of the Hydrogen atom, and elementary perturbation theory.
 Prerequisites: MATH 250, PHYS 272.
 Alternate years.

 Applications of Quantum Theory in areas such as atomic, nuclear, solid state, and elementary particle physics.
-Three hours of lecture per week.
-Prerequisites: PHYS 330
+Prerequisites: PHYS 330.

 PHYS 340 Biological Physics (3)